veaba/tensorflow-docs/docs/tf/GradientTape.md

   z = variable_b ** 3  # No gradients will be available since `variable_b` is
                        # not being watched.
 ```
-Note that when using models you should ensure that your variables exist when using watch_accessed_variables=False.
+Note that when using models you should ensure that your variables exist when using `watch_accessed_variables=False`.
 Otherwise it's quite easy to make your first iteration not have any gradients:

 ```
  a = tf.keras.layers.Dense(32)